syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 {% endtabs %}

-You can download the entire source code of this sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/custom_designer_sfdatagrid_ios-764618167).
+You can download the entire source code of this sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/custom_designer_sfdatagrid_ios-764618167).

-Refer this link to know the properties that can be configured via designer for SfDataGrid.
+Refer to this link to know the properties that can be configured using story board for SfDataGrid.

 ## Adding SfDataGrid in Xamarin.iOS using C# code